 No property or properties have been acquired by the Authority using LMIHAF on or after February 1, 2012.
+There are currently four properties in the Long-Range Property Management Plan being used for affordable housing.

 VIII.
 Description of Outstanding Obligations under Section 33413: This section describes the outstanding inclusionary and replacement housing obligations, if any, under Section 33413 that remained outstanding prior to dissolution of the former redevelopment agency as of February 1, 2012, along with the Authority's progress in meeting those prior obligations of the former redevelopment agency.